 Other factors affecting termite warranty cost include the length and depth of coverage, whether it covers prevention, and whether the bond is transferable.

-Some insurance companies and sureties provide termite bonds, but pest control companies also offer termite bonds.
-NFP Surety carries termite bonds in all states as well.
+Some insurance companies and sureties provide termite bonding solutions, but pest control companies also offer termite bonds.
+NFP carries termite surety bonds in all states as well.

 How termite warranties work is by providing all or part of payment due or free services for termite inspection, prevention, and treatment when needed after a claim has been made on the termite bond.
 Sometimes, termite issues can be resolved without placing a claim on the termite warranty simply by contacting the responsible pest control company.
 Future bond costs increase each time a claim is made on a bond, so the pest control company has a vested interest in a customer’s complete satisfaction when the customer has purchased a termite surety bond.